-The Company's unaudited condensed consolidated financial statements have been prepared in conformity with accounting principles generally accepted in the United States ("GAAP") and the applicable rules and regulations of the Securities and Exchange Commission ("SEC") regarding interim financial reporting.
-Any reference in these notes to applicable guidance is meant to refer to the authoritative United States generally accepted accounting principles as found in the Accounting Standards Codification ("ASC") and Accounting Standards Updates ("ASU") of the Financial Accounting Standards Board ("FASB").
+The Company's unaudited condensed consolidated financial statements have been prepared in conformity with accounting principles generally accepted in the United States, or GAAP, and the applicable rules and regulations of the Securities and Exchange Commission, or SEC, regarding interim financial reporting.
+Any reference in these notes to applicable guidance is meant to refer to the authoritative United States generally accepted accounting principles as found in the Accounting Standards Codification, or ASC, and Accounting Standards Updates, or ASU, of the Financial Accounting Standards Board, or FASB.
 As permitted under these rules, certain footnotes or other financial information that are normally required by GAAP have been condensed or omitted.

-The accompanying interim balance sheet as of September 30, 2019, the statements of operations and comprehensive loss for the three and nine months ended September 30, 2019 and 2018, the statement of stockholders equity and the statement of cash flows for the nine months ended September 30, 2019 and 2018 and the related footnote disclosures are unaudited.
-In management's opinion, the unaudited interim financial statements have been prepared on the same basis as the audited financial statements and include all adjustments, which include all normal recurring adjustments necessary for the fair presentation of the interim financial statements.
-The results for the nine months ended September 30, 2019 are not necessarily indicative of the results expected for the full fiscal year.
+The accompanying interim balance sheet as of March 31, 2020, the statements of operations and comprehensive loss for the three months ended March 31, 2020 and 2019, the statement of stockholders equity and the statement of cash flows for the three months ended March 31, 2020 and 2019 and the related footnote disclosures are unaudited.
+In management's opinion, the unaudited interim financial statements have been prepared on the same basis as the audited financial statements as of and for the year ended December 31, 2019 and include all adjustments, which are all normal recurring adjustments necessary for the fair presentation of the interim financial statements.
+The results for the three months ended March 31, 2020 are not necessarily indicative of the results expected for the full fiscal year, any other interim periods, or any future year or period.

 The accompanying unaudited condensed consolidated financial statements reflect the application of certain significant accounting policies as described below and elsewhere in these notes to the unaudited condensed consolidated financial statements.
-As of September 30, 2019, there have been no material changes in the Company's significant accounting policies from those that were disclosed in the 2018 Annual Report other than those resulting from the adoption of ASC Topic 842, which is described below.
+As of March 31, 2020, there have been no material changes in the Company's significant accounting policies from those that were disclosed in the Company's Annual Report on Form 10-K for the year ended December 31, 2019.